autoplot/documentation/javadoc/org/das2/qds/buffer/BufferDataSet.md

+# org.das2.qds.buffer.BufferDataSet

-# org.das2.qds.buffer.BufferDataSetrank 1, 2, 3, and 4 datasets backed by NIO buffers.
-These have the
- advantage that data can be stored outside of the JVM, and in fact they can be backed by a huge file on disk.
+rank 1, 2, 3, and 4 datasets backed by NIO buffers.
+These have the advantage that data can be stored outside of the JVM, and in fact they can be backed by a huge file on disk.

  This code was copied from BinaryDataSource.

-BufferDataSet( int rank, int reclen, int recoffs, int len0, int len1, int len2, Object type, java.nio.ByteBuffer back ) Create a new BufferDataSet of the given type.
+# BufferDataSet( int rank, int reclen, int recoffs, int len0, int len1, int len2, Object type, java.nio.ByteBuffer back )
+Create a new BufferDataSet of the given type.
 Simple sanity checks are made, including:<ul>
    <li>rank 1 dataset may not have len1&gt;1.
    <li>reclen cannot be shorter than the byte length of the field type.
    <li>buffer must have room for the dataset
  </ul>

-BufferDataSet( int rank, int reclen, int recoffs, int len0, int len1, int len2, int len3, Object type, java.nio.ByteBuffer back )
+# BufferDataSet( int rank, int reclen, int recoffs, int len0, int len1, int len2, int len3, Object type, java.nio.ByteBuffer back )
 Create a new BufferDataSet of the given type.
 Simple sanity checks are made, including:<ul>
    <li>rank 1 dataset may not have len1&gt;1.
    <li>reclen cannot be shorter than the byte length of the field type.
    <li>buffer must have room for the dataset
  </ul>

-BufferDataSet( int rank, int reclen, int recoffs, Object bitByte, int len0, int len1, int len2, int len3, Object type, java.nio.ByteBuffer back )
+# BufferDataSet( int rank, int reclen, int recoffs, Object bitByte, int len0, int len1, int len2, int len3, Object type, java.nio.ByteBuffer back )
 Create a new BufferDataSet of the given type.
 Simple sanity checks are made, including:<ul>
    <li>rank 1 dataset may not have len1&gt;1.
    <li>reclen cannot be shorter than the byte length of the field type.